mattanapol-nocnoc/LaVague/docs/docs/integrations/selenium.md

 ### Using LaVague with Selenium

 To use the LaVague library with Selenium, you will need to import our SeleniumDriver object which you can initialize with the URL of the website you wish to perform actions on.
+You then provide this driver object as the `driver` argument for the `ActionEngine`.

 ```python
 from lavague.drivers.selenium import SeleniumDriver